 \begin{cor} Let $K=\bigcup\limits_{i=1}^{M}K_i$ be an integral self-affine $\mathbb{Z}^n$-tiling set with $M$ prototiles.
 Then, the representation $K=\bigcup\limits_{i=1}^{M}K_i$ is in its simplest form if and only if for any $i_1,\ i_2\in S$ with $i_1\ne i_2$, there exists some $m\ge 1$ such that $\mathcal{D}_{i_1}^m\ne\mathcal{D}_{i_2}^m$. \end{cor}

-Theorem \ref{t-2-1} provides us an algorithm for decomposing an integral self-affine $\mathbb{Z}^n$-tiling set $K$ into essentially disjoint prototiles $K_j, \ j=1,\dotsc, M$ such that the collection $\{K_j\}_{j=1}^M$ is an integral self-affine collection.
-Moreover, this representation is in its simplest form and the decomposition is unique in the sense that the number of prototiles is minimal by Corollary \ref{c-2-1} and also, in the sense, that given any representation of $K$ as a union of prototiles $K_j, \ j=1,\dotsc, M$, the elements of the minimal representation can always be written as finite unions of these sets $K_j$.
+Theorem \ref{t-2-1} gives us an iterative method to decompose an integral self-affine $\mathbb{Z}^n$-tiling set $K$ into measure disjoint prototiles $K_j, \ j=1,\dotsc, M$ such that the collection $\{K_j\}_{j=1}^M$ is an integral self-affine collection.
+Moreover, this representation is in its simplest form and the decomposition is unique in the sense that the number of prototiles is least by Corollary \ref{c-2-1} and also, in the sense, that given any representation of $K$ as a union of prototiles $K_j, \ j=1,\dotsc, M$, the elements of the minimal representation can always be written as finite unions of these sets $K_j$.
 Given an integral self-affine $\mathbb{Z}^n$-tiling set $K$, we compute the collection $C_m^{\prime}$ step by step until we find an integer $m_0$ such that $C_m^{\prime}=C_{m_0}^{\prime}$ for any $m\ge m_0$.
 Or, alternatively, we check whether or not the collection $C_m^{\prime}$ obtained at each step is an integral self-affine collection.
-If it is, we stop and $K=\bigcup\limits_{i=1}^{S_m}K_{mi}$ is an integral self-affine $\mathbb{Z}^n$-tiling set and the representation is in its simplest form.
+If it is, we stop and $K=\bigcup\limits_{i=1}^{S_m} K_{mi}$ is an integral self-affine $\mathbb{Z}^n$-tiling set and the representation is in its simplest form.

 As we mentioned before, there are many integral self-affine $\mathbb{Z}^n$-tiling sets which have different representations.
 However, the representation we provide here is unique by Corollary \ref{c-2-1}.
-Such examples will be given in section 3.
-Furthermore, we can also use this algorithm to determine whether or not a given measurable $\mathbb{Z}^n$-tiling set $K\subset\mathbb{R}^n$ is an integral self-affine multi-tile associated with any given $n\times n$ integral expansive matrix $B$.
-We use the above algorithm to decompose the set $K$.
-Then $K$ is an integral self-affine $\mathbb{Z}^n$-tiling set if and only if the process stops after finitely many steps.
+Such examples will be given in Section 3.
+Furthermore, we can also use this iterative method to determine whether or not a given measurable $\mathbb{Z}^n$-tiling set $K\subset\mathbb{R}^n$ is an integral self-affine multi-tile associated with any given $n\times n$ integral expansive matrix $B$. $K$ is an integral self-affine $\mathbb{Z}^n$-tiling set if and only if the process stops after finitely many steps.

-Furthermore, our algorithm can only be applied to a measurable $\mathbb{Z}^n$-tiling set to determine if it is an integral self-affine multi-tile.
-For a non $\mathbb{Z}^n$-tiling set, our algorithm is not applicable.
+Finally, we mention that our iterative method can only be applied to measurable $\mathbb{Z}^n$-tiling sets.
+For a non $\mathbb{Z}^n$-tiling set, it is not applicable.